codecomp/WordpressBase/README.md

 ------------- | -------------
-npm run lint | Run lint of JS files and SCSS files npm run lint:fix | Run lint of JS and SCSS files and attempt to fix issues npm run build | Compile CSS and JS files without maps, minimize compiled files, move and compress assets npm run build:dev | Compile CSS and JS files with maps, move and compress assets npm run watch | Activates browserSync, Watch for changes to JS, PHP, TWIG and CSS files then lint and recompile JS & CSS and refresh browser
+npm run lint | Run lint of JS files and SCSS files npm run lint:fix | Run lint of JS and SCSS files and attempt to fix issues npm run prettier | Run prettier on JS and SCSS files npm run build | Compile CSS and JS files without maps, minimize compiled files, move and compress assets npm run build:dev | Compile CSS and JS files with maps, move and compress assets npm run watch | Activates browserSync, Watch for changes to JS, PHP, TWIG and CSS files then lint and recompile JS & CSS and refresh browser